open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

     ``` sql
     ALTER TABLE devices
+    ADD COLUMN IF NOT EXISTS friendlyname varchar(256),
-    ADD COLUMN IF NOT EXISTS friendlyname varchar(256);
+    ADD COLUMN IF NOT EXISTS dnssuffix varchar(256);
+    ```

+    ???+ example "Example - Adding Columns to PostgresDB using psql" This example walks through one potential option to update a Postgres Database using psql.

+        1. Open a Command Prompt or Terminal.

+        2. Connect to your Postgres instance and `mpsdb` database.
+Provide the hostname of the databse, the port (Postgres default is 5432), the database `mpsdb`, and your database user.
+            ```
+            psql -h [HOSTNAME] -p 5432 -d mpsdb -U [DATABASE USER]
+            ```

+            ??? example "Example Commands"
+                ```
+                Azure:
+                psql -h myazuredb-sql.postgres.database.azure.com -p 5432 -d mpsdb -U postgresadmin@myazuredb-sql

+                AWS:
+                psql -h myawsdb-1.jotd7t2abapq.us-west-2.rds.amazonaws.com -p 5432 -d mpsdb -U postgresadmin
+                ```

+        3. Provide your Postgres user password.

+        4. Run the SQL Statement.
+            ``` sql
             ALTER TABLE devices
+            ADD COLUMN IF NOT EXISTS friendlyname varchar(256),
             ADD COLUMN IF NOT EXISTS dnssuffix varchar(256);
             ```

-2. Continue below to finish upgrading the services using the typical process.
+        5. Verify the columns were added to the table.
+            ``` sql
+            SELECT * FROM devices;
+            ```

+2. Continue with general upgrade steps below.

 ## Upgrade a Minor Version (i.e. 2.X to 2.Y)

 Upgrading from a previous minor version to a new minor version release is simple using Helm.
 By updating your image tags and upgrading through Helm, a seamless transition can be made.
 Stored profiles and secrets will be unaffected and any connected devices will transition over to the new MPS pod.

-!!! note "Note - Using Private Images"
+??? note "Note - Using Private Images"
     The steps are the same if using your own images built and stored on a platform like Azure Container Registry (ACR) or Elastic Container Registry (ECR).
 Simply point to the new private images rather than the public Intel Dockerhub.

 1. In the values.yaml file, update the images to the new version wanted.
-In this scenario, we've only updated the MPS, RPS, and WebUI to the newer versions.
+Alternatively, you can use the `latest` tags.

     !!! example "Example - values.yaml File"
-        ```yaml hl_lines="2-4"
+        ```yaml hl_lines="2-5"
         images:
-          mps: "intel/oact-mps:v2.2.0"
+          mps: "intel/oact-mps:latest"
-          rps: "intel/oact-rps:v2.2.0"
+          rps: "intel/oact-rps:latest"
-          webui: "intel/oact-webui:v2.2.0"
+          webui: "intel/oact-webui:latest"
-          mpsrouter: "intel/oact-mpsrouter:v2.0.0"
+          mpsrouter: "intel/oact-mpsrouter:latest"
         mps:
           ...
-        ```

-    ??? warning "Warning - Upgrading when Using `latest` Image Tags"
-        It is recommended to use versioned tags for deployment for easier tracking and troubleshooting.

-        If your instance is using `latest` image tags, for example `intel/oact-mps:latest` rather than `intel/oact-mps:v2.2.0`, some extra configuration is required.
-Helm will not check for new `latest` images by default since it doesn't detect a change in.

-        1. To force Helm to always attempt to pull new images, set the `imagePullPolicy` for each image in their respective template files.

-            Files to update:
-            ```
-            ./kubernetes/charts/templates/mps.yaml
-            ./kubernetes/charts/templates/mpsrouter.yaml
-            ./kubernetes/charts/templates/rps.yaml
-            ./kubernetes/charts/templates/webui.yaml
-            ```

-            ??? example "Example - Setting `imagePullPolicy` in `mps.yaml`"

-                ```yaml hl_lines="15"
-                {% raw %}
-                spec:
-                  replicas: {{ .Values.mps.replicaCount }}
-                  selector:
-                    matchLabels:
-                      app: mps
-                  template:
-                    metadata:
-                      labels:
-                        app: mps
-                    spec:
-                      imagePullSecrets:
-                        - name: registrycredentials
-                      containers:
-                        - name: mps
-                          imagePullPolicy: Always
-                          image: {{ .Values.images.mps }}
-                          env:
-                            ...
-                {% endraw %}
         ```

 2. In Terminal or Command Prompt, go to the deployed open-amt-cloud-toolkit repository directory.